Distribution-Free Stochastic Analysis and Robust Multilevel Vector Field Anomaly Detection: Anomaly detection and multilevel orthogonal eigenspaces

-\begin{rem} (\textbf{Important}) With this hypothesis test the coefficients $d^{l,k}_p$ can be used as detectors of anomalous signals in the cell $B^l_k$.
-Here are the key features of this detector: \begin{itemize}[noitemsep,topsep=0pt] \item Decay of the eigenvalues with $M$ controlling the sharpness of the bound. \item For validity of the hypothesis test only a good estimate of the covariance function is needed. \item \textbf{No assumptions on independence nor underlying distribution (e.g. Normal, Poisson, etc.) of the data}. \end{itemize} \end{rem}
+\begin{remark} (\textbf{Important}) With this hypothesis test the coefficients $d^{l,k}_p$ can be used as detectors of anomalous signals in the cell $B^l_k$.
+Here are the key features of this detector: \begin{itemize}[noitemsep,topsep=0pt] \item Decay of the eigenvalues with $M$ controlling the sharpness of the bound. \item For validity of the hypothesis test only a good estimate of the covariance function is needed. \item \textbf{No assumptions on independence nor underlying distribution (e.g. Normal, Poisson, etc.) of the data}. \end{itemize} In Algorithm \ref{algorithm5} we describe how to use multilevel anomaly detection method with distribution free hypothesis test to classify anomalous cells. \end{remark}

 An alternative approach for detecting signals is to measure the size of the anomaly with respect to a suitable norm.